 There are numerous sacbeob that are found within the Maya realm.
 Some are relatively short within a specific site linking separate structural groups, while others connect individual cities.
 Their place in Maya culture has not been fully researched.
 As an example, the Inca road system in South America was extensive, covering thousands of miles.
 Way stations and supply depots were incorporated into the system.
 Only royalty, warriors, and those with official permission were allowed to use these roads.
 Tolls and usage fees were collected (that sounds familiar).
 Could these sacbeob have been similarly restricted royal roads for the Maya, and the fact that these were raised roads have ceremonial or religious/ritual connotations?

 It is hoped that researchers will take a closer look at the Coba-Yaxuna Sacbe, and re-evaluate this impressive engineering feat, and to also make their findings available to the general public.
 These studies could help establish the importance of this sacbe, as well as others, in binding together the political, religious, and economic ties of their respective polities.

 sacbe start/end point yaxuna google earth

 sacbe as private road steve mellard

-sacbe-start point google earth
+sacbe-start/end point coba google earth

 platform side view from sacbe steve mellard